Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 This is because it is an additional market not available anywhere else.
-Lay betting is, therefore, unique.
+Lay bets are unique.

 What does it consist of, though?
-What is lay betting, and how to use it?
+What is lay betting strategy, and how to use it?

 Let’s find out by reading the following article!